 When you have typed in a number for which resonator you are controlling with multiple resonators, then you go back to one resonator, the number stays the same.
 So then if you go to change something about the single resonator, you are still changing a property of a resonator that is not there.

 Delayed effects when you change properties of a resonator.
 If you change the spring constant or mass, which results in a change in the resonant frequency, you don’t see the change for several seconds.
 This seemed to confuse the students because they don’t always wait long enough to see the change before changing something else.
 I saw this problem in 3 of the 4 students.
+Mindy will add reproduce steps

 If they wanted to make changes to the resonators, 2 of the 4 students went to the drop down menu and selected “custom” and thought this would change something and make it easier for them to change properties of the resonator.
 When nothing happened, they seemed a little confused, but it didn’t really slow them down much.
+Mike will not show custom unless something changes

 Three of the four students asked why the mass could go below the platform.
 One said this didn’t make sense because she wouldn’t think that the mass could physically go below where the spring was attached.
+Mike says might just need instructios ; ask KP for ideas Steve Pollcuk likes this feature for his class

 One student got confused because when there was only one resonator he had changed some of the properties, but when he increased the number of resonators the things he changed about number 1 stayed the same.
 This confused him because as he scrolled through the resonators, he noticed that there was a consistent difference in the frequency from one resonator to the next, but since he had changed something about number 1, the difference between 1 and 2 was different than all the others.
+Another that the sim needs a lesson to be effective

 Buttons/Controls

 On/Off button – two of the four students went straight for this button, and it was the very first thing they did.
 One of the four turned it on after a couple minutes, without prompt.
 The fourth student I prompted to turn it on because he went through almost all of the other controls and still hadn’t turned it on and seemed to be wondering what to do next.
+TL: seems to need to be a toggle Also maybe less text Another word for “Driver”

 Frequency dial – all of the students figured out how to use this.
 It seemed to be a little confusing to them that they had to turn through multiple turns of the dial to get to the full range of frequencies.
 One student specifically mentioned that this was confusing, and one other student seemed to not figure this out right away.
 Only one of the four students used the text box below the frequency dial to control the frequency.
+TL: discuss slider possibility.
+Mindy said one student didn’t even go more than one rotation

 Amplitude control – All of the students figured out how to use this fine